BSc(Hons) Architectural Technology and Design (with Foundation Year)

 This ensures you get feedback that is practical and useful for your future career.

-This course is accredited by the Chartered Institute of Architectural Technologists (CIAT) and the Chartered Institute of Building (CIOB).
+This course is accredited by the Chartered Institute of Architectural Technologists (CIAT).

 This means we meet established standards in terms of resources, course content, teaching quality, and graduate progression within the profession.